| | |

 mostly on word of mouth for business, and then scrupulously screening

 clients before working with them.
+They aren't

 open to the public; rather their large gallery of architectural